Marcapollo-Global/QuestSDK-Android/README.md

 ##  Getting Started ##

-Add lines to build.gradle
+Add lines to build.gradle:

-1. This block will be removed once we link the repository to jCenter
+- This block will be removed once we link the repository to jCenter
 ```gradle

 // Remove this once we link the repository to jCenter.